TheAgilityCollective/DNA/_docs/ownership-model.md

 Ownership model
 ===============

-The Agility Colletve is a limited libility company).
+The Agility Colletve is a limited libility company.
 This means there are shares, and someone has to own them.

 So who owns us?
 How are new owners brought in?
 What does ownership mean?